fpereiro/proof/notes.md

 Combination: marking + displacement.
 Marking is dual (erase|write) and so is movement (left|right).
 Combined with no-ops, that's 9.
 But it is 9 per each possible printed symbol?
 Only for those where you print (not for those where you erase or where you don't mark).

 - TU: "Now let us give numbers to the m-configurations, calling them q1, ..., qr, as in Section 1.
-The initial m-configuration is alwayas to be called q1."
+The initial m-configuration is always to be called q1."

 - PE: "If there happen to be 237 different m-configurations in a machine, they are now to be labeled q1 through q237.
 For the revised beginning of Example II, the first six m-configurations can be renamed q1 through q6."